alex23lemm/Syria-Refugee-Response-Shiny-App/README.md

     devtools::install_github('rstudio/shiny@v0.10.2.2')

-After installing the prerequisites, download the entire content of the repo and store it in a folder of your choice.
+After installing the prerequisites, download or git clone the entire content of the repo and store it in a folder of your choice.
 Assuming that the new folder will be your R working directory, use the `runApp` command to launch the app.

     library(shiny)
     runApp('.')